suikammd/AWS-Save-Money/README.md

 # Purpose

-I found at least 4 core CPUs are required when compiling petalinux.
+I found at least 4 core CPUs are required when compiling petalinux (The more the cores, the faster the compiling speed).
 The trail of GCE is over but fortunately AWS free $100 is available while its computing resources are extremely expensive.
 So I used a very ugly method to solve this problem:).
 When I need to complie petalinux, I stop the instance, upgrade the instance type up to t2.xlarge, restart the instance and then the public ip is automatically sent to Telegram Bot.
 When I finish compiling, I stop the instance, downgrade the instance type to t2.micro(free to use) and restart the instance.